readmana2/GitHubAPIVisualisation/README.md

-Steps involved in setting this up
+Steps involved in setting this up.
-Have Python installed on your computer https://www.python.org/downloads/ Have PyGithub installed on your computer with this command "pip install PyGithub" Download the git repository
+Have Python installed on your computer https://www.python.org/downloads/.
+Have PyGithub installed on your computer with this command "pip install PyGithub".
+Download the git repository .
-In timeWork2.py and GitHubFile.py put your generated github token and selected username in the GithubWorkObject=Githubclass("token","username") area
+In timeWork2.py and GitHubFile.py put your generated github token and selected username in the GithubWorkObject=Githubclass("token","username") area.
 Run both of those files.
-2 Json files should be created from these files Then run a python server with "python -m http.server 8000" on your command line or use a different port to 8000
+2 Json files should be created from these files.
+Then run a python server with "python -m http.server 8000" on your command line or use a different port to 8000.

-open up a web browser and type "http://127.0.0.1:8000/timeWorkTime2.html"  or whatever equivalent port the python server is running
+open up a web browser and type "http://127.0.0.1:8000/timeWorkTime2.html"  or whatever equivalent port the python server is running.
-You should now see the two graphs generated from the JSON data
+You should now see the two graphs generated from the JSON data.